National Museum of Brazil fire: Salvage efforts

 The roof was finished on 8 June 2019, nine months after the fire.
 It is 23 m high sustained by 42 truss tower pillars with 30 thousand steel bars and 147 tons of total weight.

 Cooperation agreement with the Italian government provides for restoration of damaged parts and long-term loan of Italian parts that would be displayed in the National Museum when it is ready for reopening.
 Until then, the exhibition would be installed in the Sala Roma of the Consulate General of Italy, in the Center of Rio de Janeiro.
-The Italian Ministry of Culture would collaborate in the restoration of a Koré, an important Greek female statue, which was found in 1853 in a tomb in Italy, in which Empress Teresa of Bourbon brought dowry of her marriage to Emperor Pedro II of Brazil.
+The Italian Ministry of Culture would collaborate in the restoration of a kore, a Greek female statue found in 1853 in a tomb in Italy, in which Empress Teresa of Bourbon brought dowry of her marriage to Emperor Pedro II of Brazil.
 However, the director denied to borrow pieces.
 Instead, he prefers money donations, which is denied by Italian and French governments.

-Samba Mangueira and Chico Buarque tries with music to help the museum in some way.
+The museum reopened on 2 July 2025, while renovations are expected to be completed by the end of 2027.